rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/3 - Predict/readme.md

 	https://CLUSTER_NAME.azurehdinsight.net
 	```

 1. When prompted, log in with the user name and password you specified in Exercise 1, Step 3.
-When the cluster's dashboard appears, make sure green check boxes appear next to Jupyter and Livy, as shown below.
+When the cluster's dashboard appears, make sure green check marks appear next to Jupyter and Livy, as shown below.

 	![Using Ambari to monitor the cluster status](Images/ambari.png)